-The history of the taco is somewhat illusive.
+The history of tacos is somewhat elusive.
 While we have records of the tools and materials used in many of the foods of Mexico, it is far harder to prove when exactly certain ingredients were combined.
 People weren’t exactly writing about their diet in diaries.
-However, we do know the history of tortillas pretty well, and we can assume that where there were tortillas, someone was probably using them as a taco.
+However, we do know the history of tortillas pretty well, and we can assume that where there were tortillas, someone was probably using them like a taco.

 The domestication and widespread use of corn can be traced back around 9,000 years ago to southern Mexico.
 As one of the earliest cultivated vegetables, corn was used all across the region and was quickly adapted into what we would come to know as tortillas.

 Though tortillas were eaten for thousands of years, it wasn’t until the Aztecs came along that we had any proof that they were being used for tacos.

 It is believed that Aztecs (1428-1521) ate several tortillas with every meal, and there are some records that help support this.
 But more importantly, this nearly 100 year period is when we got our first written account of the food that would become tacos.

 The earliest anthropological record of tacos dates to the 15th or 16th century in the Valley of Mexico.
 It is believed that the indigenous people of the lake region ate tortillas filled with fish (meaning the first taco could be a fish taco!).
 There are writings from when the Spanish arrived in 1517 and enjoyed a feast of tacos, so we know that the native peoples had been eating them long enough for it to be a tradition they shared with the conquistadors.